mozilla-l10n/documentation/products/firefox_iOS/review_iOSstrings.md

 You will need to announce this on [dev.l10n mailing list](https://lists.mozilla.org/listinfo/dev-l10n) as soon as you merge the PR.
 Prepare your email in advance.
 Here’s [an example](https://groups.google.com/forum/#!searchin/mozilla.dev.l10n/ios$20v7%7Csort:relevance/mozilla.dev.l10n/oR5u3MdMLgE/952I4eyADAAJ) of what it should contain.

-[Pontoon](https://pontoon.mozilla.org/projects/firefox-for-ios/) and [Pootle](https://mozilla.locamotion.org/projects/ios/) should get the new strings automatically, but it’s always a good idea to double check just in case.
+[Pontoon](https://pontoon.mozilla.org/projects/firefox-for-ios/) should get the new strings automatically, but it’s always a good idea to double check just in case.